||Trad, Alpine, 7 pitches, 900', Grade III

 Jul 14, 2008

-I found this route to be less classic than advertised.
-The loose flakes and meandering nature of the lower pitches detracted from the overall character of the route, although the crux pitch is unique.
+I found this route to be much less classic than advertised.
+The many loose flakes and meandering nature of the lower pitches detracted from the overall character of the route although the crux pitch is unique.
 Pretty hard to put an accurate rating on the crux roof, definitely would give it 9++ if you're shorter.
 I couldn't stem and ended up with back against one wall and feet against the other, shuffling sideways until I could reach out and grab the lip to pull over.
-Last pitch wasn't hard to find: After pulling the roof climb the crack above 20-30 ft to an obvious scoop/trough belay.
-Look for a flake directly above you.
-Continue up the left-trending crack to the flake, place a small piece, and head straight right to the bolt and easy ground.

 |By Stuart Paul|

 From: Denver, CO

 P2.
 35 foot slab can be protected by moving 15 feet to the right and then back left.

 P6.
 Crux -- I chimneyed with my back against the left wall -- then switched to a chimney against the right wall up higher.
 I am very tall. ;) Climb the large crack above the crux 40 feet to the largest block in the crack.
 Sling an belay from here.